FlynnKunz/GamemodeUI/README.md

 # GamemodeUI
-A plugin for Pocketmine-MP to change gamemode with ui
+A Plugin For Pocketmine-MP To Change Gamemode With UI UI